The ITelescopeV3 type exposes the following members.

 The longitude (degrees, positive East, WGS84) of the site at which the telescope is located.

-True if telescope is currently moving in response to one of the Slew methods or the MoveAxis(TelescopeAxes, Double) method, False at all other times.
+True if telescope is in the process of moving in response to one of the Slew methods or the MoveAxis(TelescopeAxes, Double) method, False at all other times.

 Specifies a post-slew settling time (sec.).

-Returns the list of action names supported by this driver.
+Returns the list of custom action names supported by this driver.

 The declination (degrees, positive North) for the target of an equatorial slew or sync operation